 How Much Water Should You Drink with Creatine?

-This guide dives deep into the importance of hydration when taking creatine, explains how much water you should consume based on your activity level and body weight, and provides actionable tips to maximize the benefits of creatine supplementation.
+This guide explains the importance of hydration while taking creatine, how much water you should drink according to your exercise intensity and body weight, and general tips on utilizing creatine supplementation to its very highest potential.

 Why Is Hydration Important When Taking Creatine?